ChrisPecc/react-pomodoro/README.md

 ## Description

-This solo project is a part of the Becode Web Developer Training.
-It lasted from May to November 2020.
+This solo project is a part of the Becode Web Developer Training that lasted from May to November 2020.

 The goal of the exercise was to discover [React](https://reactjs.org/).
 We were asked to create a simple pomodoro timer.